 Regional Notification: you will be required to notify the applicable NOAA Fisheries Regional Office(s) 2 weeks prior to starting your field work each year or season.

 Reporting: each year that your permit is valid, you will be required to submit an annual report.
 Reports can be submitted via APPS, our online application system.
 Learn more about reporting requirements.

 Changes to your permit: you can request changes to your permit once it has been issued.
-Minor changes like adding or deleting personnel are simple and can be done quickly.
+Minor changes like adding or removing personnel are simple and can be done quickly.
 Changes such as adding species, increasing numbers, or adding new filming methods, are more involved and will likely require a 30-day comment period and take 4–6 months to process.

 Messaging: many projects conducted under a commercial or educational photography permit highlight the biology, ecology, or conservation of marine mammals.
 We are happy to provide you with information on U.S. laws and regulations that protect these species.
 We also encourage you to explain responsible wildlife viewing to your audience.
-Please contact our office at (301) 427-8401 if you’d like to discuss how to incorporate appropriate messaging into your project.
+Please contact our office at (301) 427-8401 or firstname.lastname@example.org if you’d like to discuss how to incorporate appropriate messaging into your project.